classgraph/classgraph/README.md

 ### Examples

+Nothing is scanned until you say what to scan, so every scan starts by enabling at least one source of classes -- the classpath, the modules, or specific classloaders, module layers or classpath entries.
+See [what gets scanned](#what-gets-scanned) below.

 The following code prints the name of all classes in the package `com.xyz` or its subpackages, anywhere on the classpath or module path, that are annotated with an annotation of the form `@com.xyz.Route("/pages/home.html")`, along with the annotation parameter value.
 This is accomplished without loading or initializing any of the scanned classes.

 ```java